SAP-samples/cxii-shopping-assistant-ui-component/cxai-assistant-angular-lib/README.md

   //use sap-icon instead of font-awesome, this requires sap-icons font to be loaded
   //https://github.com/SAP/theming-base-content/tree/master/content/Base/baseLib/baseTheme/fonts
   useSapIcons?: boolean;
+  /** open session only after first message is sent or immediately when window is opened. if set to true then you must provide cxaiAssistant.welcomeMessage via translations, otherwise you can rely on welcome message provided by the backend */ openSessionOnlyAfterFirstMessage?: boolean;
-  //if product.name doesn't contain entire product name, you can provide a template like "{name} {summary}"
+  //in rare use case where product.name doesn't contain entire product name, you can provide a template like "{name} {summary}"
   //product codes in chat message will be replaced accordingly productNameTemplate?: string;
   //returns additional context pasted directly into chat message - see sampleAssistantContextProvider for example
   //context is not visible in the UI, it's appended into each message and stripped before displaying it in the chat
-  //it may allow the user to ask about current product, or cart contents etc (this is temporary solution before API is extended) chatMessageContextProvider?: ((context: AssistantContext) => string) | null;
+  //however it may allow the user to ask about current product, or cart contents etc
+  //this is temporary solution until API is extended chatMessageContextProvider?: ((context: AssistantContext) => string) | null;
 }